Frequently Asked Questions

 When are final grades due?

-Final grades must be entered on your grade roster in Bionic.
+Final grades must be entered on your grade roster in BiONiC.
 For first quarter classes, grades are due two weeks after the end of the quarter.
-For second quarter and full semester classes, Fall grades are due the first day the college is open after Winter Break (typically around January 2nd).
+For second quarter and full semester classes, Fall grades are due the first day the college is open after Winter Break (typically around Jan.
+2).
 Spring grades are due the Monday after the end of senior exams for seniors and one week after the end of the semester for non-seniors.
 All grades are due at noon on their respective due dates.
 It is imperative that grades are entered on time as the Registrar's Office has deadlines to adhere to which require to us have all the final grades.
 [Back to Top]

 How do I give a student an incomplete/extension?